Contributing to the Documentation

 - Assets in

-/static/docs: All non-MDX assets (images, diagrams) must be placed in/static/docs/and referenced via an absolute path.
+/static/docs: All non-MDX assets (images, diagrams) must be placed in/static/docs/and referenced via an absolute path.- Widget API Sync: Any change to

 Canonical Documentation Locations